 kinship carers where the child is subject to a kinship care order under s11 of the Children (Scotland) Act 1995 or the carer is the child's guardian under s7 of the Children (Scotland) Act 1995; and

-the child is at risk of becoming looked after.
+the child is at risk of becoming looked after; or

 Scottish government guidance suggests that local authorities deduct any 'child-related benefits' to which the kinship carer is entitled, and that a foster carer would not get, from the amount of the allowance.
 Specifically, child benefit and child tax credit (CTC) (although not the disability or severe disability element) should be deducted if the kinship carer is eligible for these benefits.
 Guardian's allowance, if payable, should not be deducted.

-Betty cares for her eight year old grandson, Joe, and has been granted a kinship care order.
+Betty cares for her eight-year-old grandson, Joe, and has been granted a kinship care order.
 Before she got the kinship care order, Joe was subject to a compulsory supervision order and was therefore 'looked after' by the local authority.
-Betty claims child benefit and CTC for Joe and this amounts to £84.54 a week.
+Betty gets child benefit and CTC for Joe and this amounts to £84.54 a week.
 A foster carer would not get these benefits for a child in their care.
 The local authority's fostering allowance rate is £150 a week.
 The local authority deducts £84.54 from the fostering allowance rate and pays Betty £65.46 a week kinship care allowance.

 Impact on benefits and tax credits

 Local authority payments can sometimes affect your benefits or tax credits.
 This chapter explains the effect of local authority payments on each of the main benefits and tax credits.
 First check whether or not the child counts as looked after.
 If the child is not looked after, see below.
 If the child is looked after, see .

 It is important to know which type of payment you are receiving.
 Ask the social work department to confirm in writing the payment being made, which section of which Act it is using to make the payment, and what the payment is for.
 This will help you sort out your benefits and tax credits.